 Field Description or reference

 OPERATION CODE Set to 8Ah.
 See 9.17.1 and 9.17.2.

 WRPROTECT Unspecified (see 3.4.2)

 DPO Unspecified (see 3.4.2)

 FUA 9.17.2

 FUA_NV The SATL may ignore the FUA_NV bit, or the SATL may implement the FUA_NV bit as defined in SBC-2.

 LOGICAL BLOCK ADDRESS The logical block address shall be used to set the ATA LBA (see 3.1.15), as defined by 9.1.
 If the SATL implements direct logical block mapping (see 3.1.35), then the SATL shall set the ATA LBA in the ATA write command (see 3.1.26) equal to the value specified in the LOGICAL BLOCK ADDRESS field.
 Otherwise, the mapping is unspecified (see 3.4.2).

 GROUP NUMBER Unspecified (see 3.4.2)

-TRANSFER LENGTH ^b The transfer length is used to set the ATA Sector Count (see 3.1.22), as defined by 9.1.
+TRANSFER LENGTH D The transfer length is used to set the ATA Sector Count (see 3.1.22), as defined by 9.1.
 If the SATL implements direct logical block mapping (see 3.1.35), then the SATL shall set the ATA Sector Count in the ATA write command (see 3.1.26) equal to the value specified in the TRANSFER LENGTH field.
 Otherwise, the mapping is unspecified (see 3.4.2).
 The SATL shall send as many ATA write commands (see 3.1.26) as needed to satisfy the transfer length specified by the WRITE (16) command.

 CONTROL 6.5

-^a Some application clients may expect the device server to return CHECK CONDITION status if the FUA-NV bit is set to one and the Extended INQUIRY Data VPD page is not supported.
+a Some application clients may expect the device server to return CHECK CONDITION status if the FUA-NV bit is set to one and the Extended INQUIRY Data VPD page is not supported. b A transfer length of zero specifies that a data transfer shall not take place.